Grid homology for singular links in lens space and a resolution cube: Abstract

 \section{Abstract}

-In this paper, we define grid homology for singular links in lens spaces and use it to construct a resolution cube for knot Floer homology of regular links in lens spaces.
-The results will first be proven over $\ZZ/2\ZZ$ and then extended to be over $\ZZ$ via a sign assignment.
-We will also describe the relationship between our grid homology and classical knot Floer homology over $\ZZ$.
+In this paper, we define grid homologies for singular links in lens spaces and use them to construct a resolution cube for knot Floer homology of regular links in lens spaces.
+The results will first be proved over $\ZZ/2\ZZ$ and then over $\ZZ$ with the help of sign assignments.
+We will also identify the signed grid homology and classical knot Floer homology over $\ZZ$ for regular links in lens spaces, illustrating the fact that our resolution cube is genuinely one for knot Floer homology.
+The main advancement in the paper is that we give a complete description of singular knot theory in lens spaces which was only defined in $S^3$ previously and we construct a signed combinatorial resolution cube for knot Floer homology in lens spaces which may be powerful in relating $HFK^\circ$ to other link homology theories.